Behind every great SEO strategy stands a great blog.

 Here are some quick-fire tips on how to optimise your blog:

-Aim for one keyword if any for the entire blog.
-Focus more on what you’re writing about rather than adding the keyword multiple times.
+Focus more on what you’re writing, rather than adding your keywords multiple times.

-You don’t have to fit your keyword into the title.
-If it doesn’t naturally fit, then don’t try to force it.
-If clear opportunities present themselves to add in the keywords or synonyms of your keywords, then do so.
+If clear opportunities present themselves to add in keywords or semantic keywords, then do so.

 Got a question for us?